maxtkc/mvths-wiki/docs/015-variables.rst

 #.
 Initialize the variable z at the top of your code file and set its initial value to 9.

 #.
-Print the variable to your terminal window using the following command. **NOTE: When you print a variable, you do not use quotation marks.**
+Print the variable to your terminal window using the following command. **NOTE: When you print a variable using the Serial commmand, you do not use quotation marks around the variable name.**

    .. code-block:: c

       Serial.print(z);

-#.
-Initialize two variables and give them different initial values.

-#.
-Print both values in two colums separated by a tab.

 TEACHER CHECK ____